On Thin Line

 - Somehow balanced system.
 "Good" ending can only be reached by good playing in some levels.

 - Main Menu and function to go back to menu from game.

 What This Version Doesn't Have (but later versions will have)

 - Feedback on the white ball when the player hit Button A.

 - More actions to the blue ball.

-- Better effects when player hit or miss nodes.
+- Better effects when player hit nodes, miss nodes, upgrade or get hurt.

 - Neater codes and project files.